matthiask/406.ch/published/2023-04-19-the-insides-of-my-static-site-generator.md

 - Generating individual HTML files for the front page, the category pages and posts
 - Generating `robots.txt` and `sitemap.xml`
-- Generating Atom feeds for all posts and posts of each category.
+- Generating Atom feeds for all posts and posts of each category
-- Minifying HTML and CSS using [minify-html](https://pypi.org/project/minify-html/) and [rcssmin](https://pypi.org/project/rcssmin/); the CSS is outputted as a single file and includes the content hash in the filename for better cacheability.
+- Minifying HTML and CSS using [minify-html](https://pypi.org/project/minify-html/) and [rcssmin](https://pypi.org/project/rcssmin/); the CSS is outputted as a single file and includes the content hash in the filename for better cacheability
+- Keeping the link structure of the old Django-based website

 I used Django's `feedgenerator.py` module at first to generate the Atom feed;
 I have since switched to directly working with the [ElementTree